bluzphp/extension-for-chrome/README.md

-extension-for-chrome
+Extension for Chrome
 ====================

-Broswer extension for Bluz developers
+Browser extension for Bluz developers